iotaledger/iota/crates/sui-framework/docs/sui-framework/coin_manager.md

 ## Function `renounce_metadata_ownership`

-A irreversible action renouncing manager ownership which can be called if you hold the <code><a href="coin_manager.md#0x2_coin_manager_CoinManagerTreasuryCap">CoinManagerTreasuryCap</a></code>.
+A irreversible action renouncing manager ownership which can be called if you hold the <code><a href="coin_manager.md#0x2_coin_manager_CoinManagerMetadataCap">CoinManagerMetadataCap</a></code>.
-This action provides <code>Coin</code> holders with some assurances if called, namely that there will not be any new minting or changes to the metadata from this point onward.
-The maximum supply will be set to the current supply and will not be changed any more afterwards.
+This action provides <code>Coin</code> holders with some assurances if called, namely that there will not be any changes to the metadata from this point onward.

 <pre><code><b>public</b> <b>fun</b> <a href="coin_manager.md#0x2_coin_manager_renounce_metadata_ownership">renounce_metadata_ownership</a>&lt;T&gt;(cap: <a href="coin_manager.md#0x2_coin_manager_CoinManagerMetadataCap">coin_manager::CoinManagerMetadataCap</a>&lt;T&gt;, manager: &<b>mut</b> <a href="coin_manager.md#0x2_coin_manager_CoinManager">coin_manager::CoinManager</a>&lt;T&gt;)